The Most Important White Space On Your Entire LinkedIn Profile

 LinkedIn Profile = Online Resume

 If your LinkedIn profile is fully complete (with a good summary), it can act as your resume; a growing number of employers are allowing candidates to apply for roles by sending their LinkedIn profile in just a few clicks and there’s an option to send a cover letter too (which you should always do, btw).
-You may never have to agonize about what color or type of paper to use for your resume, or buy more printer ink, or buy (or lick) stamps, you lucky, lucky bastards.
+You may never have to agonize about what color or type of paper to use for your resume, or buy more printer ink, or buy (or lick) stamps, you lucky, lucky beeps of beeps

 Be Proactive, Get Return Browsed

 Like most things in life, you can only reap the potential rewards if you put the work in.
 LinkedIn is no different.
 A reason I cringe when I read LinkedIn trainers writing about keywords like they’re some kind of elixir is that it is a set and forget, passive strategy.
-After you’ve built that amazing profile and kickass summary, you need to hustle, you need to be persistently proactive if you want to succeed or gain anything on LinkedIn.
+After you’ve built that amazing profile and kickass summary, you need to hustle, you need to be persistently proactive – if you want to succeed or gain anything at all on LinkedIn.

 One of my favorite LinkedIn networking techniques is the ‘return browse’.
 If you’re keen to get on someone’s radar and you want to know if they’re interested in engaging with you, browse their profile.
 If they browse you back, that’s an indication of 2 things: (1) they’re definitely aware of you and (2) they’ve opened the door to the next step – an InMail or a connection request.